PhyoTh/CSE-110/index.md

 A quote I found online that is stuck on my head

-> "Code is like a humor, when you have to explain it, it's bad" something like that
+> "Code is like a humor, when you have to explain it, it's bad"

 My first C++ program